Detecting Differences Between Correlation-Matrix Populations due to Single-variable Perturbations, with Application to Resting State fMRI: Introduction

-An additional challenge is dealing with a two group design, where each condition is represented by multiple subjects and therefore mutltiple correlation matrices.
-This design is common in the analysis of resting state functional-MRI (RS-fMRI), where each subject's correlation matrix differs.
-In the two group design, the researcher looks for differences between the two conditions that exceed what is expected due to the variation between subjects within in each group.
-In other words, the researcher is interested in finding differences between the mean \emph{population} correlation matrix by inferring the samples at hand.
-However, most statistical methods discussed in the previous paragraph do not accommodate this within-group variation.
-In practice, researchers in the field turn to standard mass-univariate approaches for the two-group inference, calculating a two-group T-statistic for each correlation coefficient \citep{baker2014disruption, brier2012loss, liu2014impaired, peer2014reversible, tyszka2014largely}.
+An additional challenge of the two-group design is that each condition is represented by several correlation matrices representing different units.
+When researchers expect non-negligible differences between units in the group, significant differences are those that exceed this variability.
+Alas, most statistical methods discussed above do not accommodate this within-group variation.
+Therefore, researchers in the field turn to standard mass-univariate approaches, calculating a two-group T-statistic for each correlation coefficient \citep{baker2014disruption, brier2012loss, liu2014impaired, peer2014reversible}.
 The resulting p-values or intervals are then corrected to account for multiple comparisons.
-Because the number of tests grows quadratically with the dimension of the correlation matrix, the multiplicity corrections result with a notable loss of statistical power.
-To address this problem, the dimension of the data is artificially reduced in many of these papers.
+Because the number of tests grows quadratically with the dimension of the correlation matrix, the corrections for multiplicity reduce the statistical power.
+This loss of power is considerable when working with small samples, where power is low to begin with\footnote{In neuroimaging, collecting larger cohorts has become more common (see the UK Biobank \citep{sudlow2015uk} as an extreme example), but nevertheless smaller samples are still common when researching rare and time-sensitive phenomenons, such as in the transient global amnesia example discussed below.}.
+To address this, researchers often artificially reduce the number of regions considered.

-In this work, we propose a model attuned for detecting differences in individual variables that affect the correlation between the groups, while accounting for the variation within the group.
-Our model estimates the difference between groups using a single parameter per variable, allowing efficient comparison between the two groups of correlation matrices.
-Let $\Theta$ be the expected correlation matrix of one group.
-We can then model the expected matrix of the other as $g(\Theta,\alpha)$.
-Here, $\alpha$ is the vector of the individual-variable effects, whereas the link function $g$ specifies the structure of the divergence between the groups.
-As our main prototype we look at the multiplicative link function:
+In this work, we propose a model attuned to detecting single-variable perturbations that affect the correlation between the groups, while accounting for the variation within the group.
+Our model describes the difference between groups using a single parameter per variable, allowing efficient comparison between the two groups of correlation matrices: